ethmth/pia-ip/README.md

 Then, add the following lines, replacing the directory with the directory you cloned the git repo into.

 ```
-*/1 * * * * /home/$USER/pia-ip/ipcheck.sh
+@reboot /home/$USER/pia-ip/ipcheck.sh
 @reboot /home/$USER/pia-ip/pia-port-detect.sh
 30 4 * * * /home/$USER/pia-ip/pia-fwd.sh 22
 ```

-- The first line will cause the `ipcheck.sh` script to check for VPN IP updates every minute.
+- The first line will cause the `ipcheck.sh` script to run on startup and detect VPN IP updates.
-- The second line should start the `pia-port-detect.sh` script which will always run on startup, and should stay running until you shutdown to ensure that any VPN Port changes are accounted for.
+- The second line will start the `pia-port-detect.sh` script which will also run on startup to ensure that any VPN Port changes are accounted for.
-- The third line will reset the Local Port to 22 every day at 4:30 AM, so you are not locked out of your machine for more than a day if you mess up.
+- The third line (**NOT REQUIRED**) will reset the Local Port to 22 every day at 4:30 AM, so you are not locked out of your machine for more than a day if you mess up your forwarding.

 ### Easily access `pia-fwd.sh`